joelhoelting/ny-freegan-forum/README.md

 ### Introduction

 A CRUD (Create, Read, Update and Delete) web app with a back-end built in Sinatra using Test-Driven Development (TDD).
 Front-end styled with Javascript, Bootstrap and Sass using a modified version of the [Grayscale](https://startbootstrap.com/template-overviews/grayscale/) bootstrap theme.
 The NY Freegan Forum allows the freegan community in New York to collect and contribute information about freeganistic activities in the five boroughs.
-Visitors to the site can view all reports, or view reports by borough, without logging in.
+Visitors do not need to be logged in to view any of the reports but they need to create an account to create a new report.
 For user authentication, username and password validators were created with a combination of Ruby and RegEx.
 Logged in users can create new reports and can edit and delete their reports.

 ### Installation and Usage